wp-plugins/wpsc-support-tickets/readme.txt

 * Updated: New easier to use and less buggy permission system allows you to easily fine tune who can administrate what tickets (started in 4.7.32)
 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
-* Updated: Added randomized addition to filenames & updated the file upload presentation (added 4.9.29 if you turn on beta testing)
+* Updated: Added randomized addition to filenames & updated the file upload presentation (added in 4.9.29 as beta feature, went live for all in 4.9.33)

+= 4.9.47 =
+* Added: A bunch of new CC options added
+* Updated: Changed the description of email address over-ride setting so that it accurately described the feature

 = 4.9.46 =
 * Updated: The .POT file has been updated to the latest version